pjaredruz/HelloGitHub-/README.md

 # firstrepo-
-My first GitHub repository with Node.js
+My first GitHub repository.
 # What I learned
+ - I learned how to open this file with Node.js
- - I learned what Git was
+ - I learned new commands on Git
  - How to use different commands on Git to manage your code
  - The advantages of using repositories and how that help keep your code safe